-SA Research in Antibiotic Resistance and One Health
+SA Research Chair in Antibiotic Resistance and One Health

 The One Health approach is a global strategy that encourages interdisciplinary collaboration and communication on health at the human-animal-environmental interface.
 Antibiotic resistance (ABR) is a direct consequence of the selection pressure from indiscriminate antibiotic use in humans, animals and the environmental, requiring a One Health approach towards its understanding and containment.
 The high HIV/AIDS burden and the substantive risk factors for communicable diseases in South Africa results in a high incidence of infectious diseases, engendering extensive antibiotic use and subsequent resistance.
 Between 2002-4, two-thirds of the 1 538 433 kg of antimicrobials sold for animal use were used in growth promotion and included WHO-banned substances.
 Although the nature, extent and burden of ABR is not systematically and/or representatively quantified nationally/ provincially, available evidence indicates that ABR is escalating in humans, animals and the environment.
 There is also minimal little investment in antibiotic drug discovery, research and development.